 - In the Queries Library, click New Query.

-- Now, select a dataset containing the problem ticket data you'll need to build the query.
+- Now, choose a dataset containing the problem ticket data you'll need to build the query.

 Select Zendesk: Tickets.
 Query Builder opens.